 This was our FAVORITE store in Helen!
 Honey on the Hill represents so many things that I appreciate.
 The owner, founder, and head bee keeper is a veteran, and this store offers a military discount, which is greatly appreciated.
-They sell quality, all natural products, that are locally made.
+This is a local business that sells quality, all natural products, that are locally made.

-We did a honey tasting while we were there and it was DELICIOUS.
+The best part is they have honey tastings and it was DELICIOUS.
 I bought a ton of Christmas gifts, and I bought plenty of things for myself as well.
 It’s easy to find gifts and souvenirs at Honey on the Hill!

 Christmas Tree Shop:

-Helen Georgia, the best German town in America, is not just amazing during Oktoberfest, but it is REALLY beautiful at Christmas time.
-The town has even more lights and decorations than usual.
+Helen Georgia, the best German town in America, is not just a popular location during the longest running Oktoberfest, but it is REALLY beautiful to see the Christmas lights at Christmas time.
+The town has even more lights and decorations than usual during this time of year.
 The Christmas Tree Shop is open year-round.
 TripAdvisor ranks it #26 of#42 specialty shops in Helen, Georgia.